UMMS-Biocore/dolphinnext-umms-training/README.md

 ## Exercise 1 - Creating processes

-Once logged in, click on the pipeline tab in the top left of the screen to access pipeline builder page.
+Once logged in, click on the "Pipeline" button in the top left of the screen to access pipeline builder page.

 <img src="dolphinnext_images/build1-builderpage.png" width="80%">